Contact Press / Media

 5. Structures and overall conditions

-These action fields serve as a basis for the creation of inclusive and accessible career and participation opportunities for people with disabilities within the science landscape.
-Plans call for every science organization to identify one to two organization-specific measures and plan corresponding implementation steps starting in 2024/2025.
+These action areas are a basis for the creation of inclusive and accessible career and participation opportunities for people with disabilities within the science landscape.
+Each science organization can use this to identify organization-specific steps as well as to plan and initiate corresponding implementation steps in 2024/2025.

 Alexander von Humboldt Foundation